openstack-archive/congress/README.rst

 challenging for the cloud operator to know whether the cloud is even configured correctly.
 For example,

-* The services are often independent from each other, and do not support transactional consistency across services, so a cloud management system can change one service (create a VM) without also making a necessary change to another service (attach the VM to a
+* The services are often independent from each other and do not support transactional consistency across services, so a cloud management system can change one service (create a VM) without also making a necessary change to another service (attach the VM to a